imtherealnaska/rabbitholes/src/content/blog/dictpress-rust-porting-part-1/index.md

 #[derive(Subcommand)]
 enum Command {
-  /// three slashes ... will be the explanation for each subcommand subcommands .....  // Each of these options
+    /// three slashes ... will be the explanation for each subcommand
-}

-fn main() {
-  let cli = Args::parse();
-  match args.command {
-    /// current version of the build.
+    // Each of these options
     Version,
     ///path to one or more config files (will be merged in order) (default [config.toml]) only 5 files for now.
     Config {